-I think our fast-paced lives have kept most of us away from the use of “traditional” foods because it’s far more convenient to grab a can or box of pre-made broth at the store.
-Maybe it seems foreign to us to cook with every part of the animal, but the health benefits make it well worth consideration.
-Here is a brief overview of the benefits and some simple techniques to including bone broth into your diet.
+I think our fast-paced lives have kept most of us away from making “traditional” foods because it’s far more convenient to grab a can or box of pre-made versions at the store – like fermented vegetables, cultured dairy, organ meats, and bone broth.

-A homemade bone broth will deliver your body calcium, phosphorous, magnesium, sodium, potassium, sulfate, and fluoride—in a bio-available form that your body recognizes.
+A homemade bone broth will deliver your body calcium, phosphorous, magnesium, sodium, potassium, sulfate, and fluoride—in a form that your body understands.
 Bones, marrow, skin, tendons, ligaments, and the cartilage that sometimes accompanies a bone are all made of a protein molecule called collagen.
-Collagen contains two very special amino acids: proline and glycine that can heal damaged cell walls (that’s a good thing!).
+Collagen contains two very special amino acids: proline and glycine that may heal any damaged cell walls (that’s a good thing!).

-Collagen has been found to support healing of the gastrointestinal lining, which includes the stomach and the intestines.
+Collagen has been found to help heal the lining of the gastrointestinal tract, which includes the stomach and the intestines.
 In addition to collagen, cartilage also contains gelatin, which has been shown to benefit gastric ulcers and other inflammations of the digestive system.

 How to make it